 Diseases caused by asbestos exposure may take up to five decades to occur, which is why veterans can only claim post-service disability

 The VA has numerous options when it comes to the type of claim a veteran can file to receive financial compensation for their disability.
 However, those who struggle with diseases caused by military asbestos exposure may apply only with a claim based on post-service disability.
-Since the inhalation or ingestion of asbestos fibers results in a disease in 10 to 50 years after exposure, veterans with diagnoses such as lung cancer, mesothelioma, pulmonary fibrosis, pleural plaques, or asbestosis meet the criteria of post-service VA disability compensation claims.
+Since the inhalation or ingestion of asbestos fibers results in disease in 10 to 50 years after exposure, veterans with diagnoses such as lung cancer, mesothelioma, pulmonary fibrosis, pleural plaques, or asbestosis meet the criteria of post-service VA disability compensation claims.
 Veterans whose health was affected by Agent Orange, mustard gas, or radiation, those who suffer from Gulf War Syndrome, as well as Prisoners of War, also meet the requirements.

 Regardless of what type of disability compensation claim a veteran files, the VA will classify it as follows upon submission: